edgedb/edgedb/docs/intro/branches.rst

-    The procedure we will describe should be adaptable to any VCS offering branching and rebasing, but in order to make the examples concrete and easy-to-follow, we'll be demonstrating how EdgeDB branches interact with Git branches.
+    The procedure we will describe should be adaptable to any VCS offering branching and rebasing, but in order to make the examples concrete and easy-to-follow, we'll be demonstrating how Gel branches interact with Git branches.
 You may adapt these examples to your VCS of choice.